Friend: Christian woman freed by court transferred south

-ISLAMABAD (AP) — A friend says the Christian woman freed by Pakistan’s Supreme Court three months after acquitting her on a blasphemy charge has been transferred to southern Karachi by security forces.
+ISLAMABAD (AP) — The Christian woman freed by Pakistan’s Supreme Court three months after acquitting her on a blasphemy charge has been transferred from her previous location near the capital by security forces, unable to leave Pakistan to join her daughters in Canada, a friend said Saturday.

-Aman Ullah, who says he spoke to Aasia Bibi by telephone Friday, says the 54-year-old Christian woman is being held in a room and unable to leave.
-He says Bibi, who spent eight years on death row, is frustrated and frightened, uncertain of when she will be able to leave Pakistan.
+Aman Ullah, who said he spoke to Aasia Bibi by telephone Friday, said the 54-year-old Bibi is being held in a room in southern Karachi.
+He said Bibi, who spent eight years on death row, is frustrated and frightened, uncertain of when she will be able to leave Pakistan.

-Ullah fled the country Friday after receiving threats from religious radicals angered by his assistance to Bibi, which began while she was on death row.
-There was no immediate response from the government.
+“She has no indication of when she will leave … they are not telling her why she cannot leave,” said Ullah, who fled the country Friday after receiving threats from religious radicals angered by his assistance to Bibi, which began while she was on death row.

+Ullah has been a liaison between Bibi and European diplomats, who have sought to assist her.
+The Associated Press also spoke to Bibi by telephone following her October acquittal with the assistance of Ullah.

 Most Read Nation & World Stories